matthewlyon23/remoteyolo/README.md

 The server is designed with real-time applications in mind.
 The implementation is therefore as minimal as possible to reduce processing latency.

+This project was created as part of the [YOLOQuestUnity](https://github.com/matthewlyon23/yoloquestunity) project.

 ## Endpoints

 ### POST - /api/analyse